SENG330/course/lectures/1-intro.md

 ---
 # Course Setup

 * All class notes are/will be on Github - https://github.com/SENG330-17/course
 * Slack will be the tool for managing communications.
 It is free, widely used in industry, and pretty decent.
 (But see the privacy statement on Connex).
 * There are two polls on our Slack #announcement channel about Git and Github knowledge.
 Please complete those so we know what to expect.
 * Assignments and project work are managed by Github Classroom.
 Essentially, you follow a link and Github creates an assignment/project repository for your Github username.

+---
+# Course Setup (2)
 * VITAL!!
 Omar or Neil need to know your Github id to link it to your Uvic info (V-number or email).
 Please DM us in Slack with that.

+Lectures will be about a reading I assign; you must do the reading **before** the class for the lecture to make sense.
+Readings are on the wiki page.
+Readings can be academic papers, websites, blog posts, and podcasts and videos, among other things.

 ---

 # Project
-The project is going to be 40% marked on quality of the eventual product.
+The project is going to be 35%, and marked on quality of the eventual product.

 This is a SENG course, so naturally there is programming; it is *not* a capstone project course, so the programming should be secondary.
 Budget your time accordingly!

-Lectures will be about a reading I assign; you must do the reading **before** the class for it to make sense.
-Readings are on the wiki page.
-Readings can be academic papers, websites, blog posts, and podcasts and videos, among other things.
+More info about the project will be posted soon.

 ---